Do any of the phrases below resonate with you?

 For years I had a story in my head (and still do sometimes) that told me that if I said THAT people would think I was a bitch.
 That if I gave my opinion or advice people would think I was a know-it-all… better to keep my mouth shut.

-I was using the clothes to help me feel ENOUGH.
+I was using the clothes to help me feel like I was ENOUGH.

-What THING are you using to creating false feelings of confidence and worthiness?
+What THING are you using to create false feelings of confidence and worthiness?

 Have you ever asked yourself why you feel insecure?
 What’s the answer?

-In kindergarten I was labeled “bossy” and the lovely title stuck with me and not a good way.
-In elementary school the girls wouldn’t ever play with me.
+In kindergarten I was labeled “bossy” and the lovely title stuck with me and not in a good way.
+In elementary school, the girls wouldn’t ever play with me.
 I was bullied pretty much all through high school even though I was one of the ‘cool kids’.